-128. Fagen responded the same day, acknowledging the problems were well known to Rio: "Oh don't worry, we've known it from the start, just haven't been able to do anything about it.
+150. Fagen responded the same day, acknowledging the problems were well known to it.
 Arnaud [Soirat] has played a very card [sic] here, which is why you now see 'things' surfacing."
 On the same day, Fagen wrote to Arshad Sayed, Rio's Copper & Diamonds Chief Development Officer, who replaced Kinnell in March 2018: "At the end of the day, Richard [Bowley] is a resource on the ground in Mongolia and we need him in the tent, not out of it!"